 These are the few benefits of analog measuring instruments.

 Disadvantages (or Cons) of Analog Multimeter

 - Sometimes, the analog multimeter finds big in size as compared to the smart meter.

 - This type of meter does not provide high accuracy in measurement over the digital meter.

 - In this meter, moving parts are present.
-So over the period, the user gets the wrong reading.
+So over the period, due to wear and tear, the user might get the wrong reading.

 - This analog meter requires more maintenance.